My blog posts likely contain affiliate links, including for the Amazon Associates program.

 There are a few places where you can see the gorgeous rock formations of La Push, including La Push Beach, First Beach, Second Beach, and Third Beach.
 And don’t forget to keep an eye out for the friendly birds and stay to watch the colorful sunset.

 Ocean Shores is one of the most well-known towns along Washington’s coast.
 It’s also known as one of the family-friendly coastal towns in the state.

 You and your little ones can search for crabs along the North Jetty, check out the restored bald eagle nest at the Coastal Interpretive Center, and get a sweet treat from Murphy’s Candy and Ice Cream.

 The best coastal towns in Washington all have something that makes them stand out.
 In the case of Westport, it’s the surf scene.

 Westport is known as one of the best surfing spots in all of Washington, thanks to the incredible and consistent waves at Westhaven State Park.
 And if you’re not much of a surfer, you can visit Grays Harbor Lighthouse, beachcomb, and dine at one of the local restaurants.

 22.-23.
 Long Beach/Seaview

-Long Beach and Seaview are two coastal towns in Washington that are right next to each other.
+Long Beach (and neighboring Seaview) are two coastal towns in Washington that are right next to each other.
 From the center of one to the center of the other, it’s just one mile, so you might as well enjoy both towns in one trip!

 During your getaway to Long Beach and Seaview, you can walk on the Long Beach boardwalk, check out the cool Gray Whale Skeleton, and hike the Discovery Trail.
 Long Beach is one of my favorite weekend getaways from Seattle, and the southernmost communities on the Washington coast.